-CD-ROM funded by the Institute of Museum and Library Services, a Federal agency that fosters innovation, leadership, and a lifetime of learning.
+Inspiring Minds Through Art was funded by the Institute of Museum and Library Services, a Federal agency that fosters innovation, leadership, and a lifetime of learning.
 Please contact Susan Diachisin, Director of Education, if you have questions about these resources or suggestions for additional resources at .

 Discover Ancient Egypt

 Prepare your students for a visit to this educational, interactive gallery.
 The 50-page manual describes the lay-out, objects, educational components, and sub-topics in the gallery.
 Suggestions of key concepts for discussion and activities are provided for each area.
 Also included are copies of the large didactic labels, a first person account of opening a tomb, a bibliography, background information on women’s legal rights, and recipes for foods eaten by the ancient Egyptians.
-Download the Discover Ancient Egypt Educational Resource PDF

-Please contact Laura Howick, 978-345-4207 ext 305, for more information and materials.
+Please contact Laura Howick, 978.424.4505, for more information and materials.